Twerking: In the media

 In 2011, the Twerk Team, a group of female dancers from Atlanta who have posted several videos of themselves twerking on YouTube, were mentioned in the song "Round of Applause" by Waka Flocka Flame featuring Drake, in the line "Bounce that ass, shake that ass like the Twerk Team".
 Australian rapper Iggy Azalea has incorporated twerking into her live shows since 2011.
 In July 2012, during the Workaholics episode "The Lord's Force", Anders Holm says "Let's just, uh, put on some twerk videos or something, right?".

 In March 2013, American pop singer Miley Cyrus posted a video on Facebook which featured her performing a twerking routine while wearing a unicorn suit, to the 2011 single "Wop" by J. Dash.
 The popularity of the video, along with parodies and responses made by fans, influenced the song's re-emergence on the Billboard Hot 100.
 Miley Cyrus's "Wop" video would go to become viral.
 By April 9, 2013, copies of the video had amassed over 4 million views on YouTube.
 Also in March 2013, Mollie King, an English singer-songwriter and lead vocalist of British-Irish girl group The Saturdays, was seen twerking when her bandmate Rochelle Humes uploaded the footage on YouTube.

 American actress and singer Vanessa Hudgens was seen twerking in March 2013 on American late-night talk show The Tonight Show with Jay Leno.
 In September 2013, Hudgens was later seen twerking, this time to the song "Bubble Butt", during her performance at Bootsy Bellows in West Hollywood, with her girl group YLA.
 Hudgens was again seen twerking in a video for Shade 45's radio show Sway in the Morning.
 American actress and singer Ashley Tisdale can also be seen twerking in a video for Shade 45's radio show Sway in the Morning.

 On July 9, 2013, a video was posted on the Twitter-owned video sharing service Vine entitled "Twerk Team", which featured a group of five women provocatively twerking to "Don't Drop That Thun Thun".
 The clip was shared by users over 100,000 times, becoming a trend for the community and users created their own responses and parodies featuring the song, collected under the hashtags "#dontdropthat" and "#thunthun".
 The viral popularity of the Vine clips led to an unexpected increase in sales for the song; prior to the posting of the "Twerk Team" clip, only 4,000 copies of the song had been sold; in the following weeks, sales went up to 34,000, then to over 72,000.
-By late July, "Don't Drop That Thun Thun" had reached #5 on Billboard's R&B/Hip-Hop Digital Songs chart, and it eventually peaked at #35 on the Billboard Hot 100 chart.
+By late July, "Don't Drop That Thun Thun" had reached No. 5 on Billboard's R&B/Hip-Hop Digital Songs chart, and it eventually peaked at No. 35 on the Billboard Hot 100 chart.